YellMinNaing-micro/Velo-Chat/README.md

 # VeloChat - Real-Time Glassmorphic Messaging App

+An Expo React Native client is available in [`VeloChat.Mobile`](./VeloChat.Mobile).
+See its README for emulator/device API configuration and run commands.

 VeloChat is a high-performance, real-time messaging application designed with a **monorepo architecture**.
 It consists of an **ASP.NET Core 10 Web API** backend and a responsive **React (Vite) SPA** client.

 ---